William Macaulay Counselling

 for enquiries or appointments

-Drug & Alcohol Counselling Perth
+Private Drug and Alcohol Counselling Perth

 Dependency is a natural aspect of human life, as we all rely on various things, behaviours, or people to varying degrees.
 Examples can include our partners, phones, or even coffee.
 The level of dependency we develop largely depends on the interplay between incentives and restraints.
 One way to evaluate the extent of our dependency is by considering the level of distress we would experience without the object or person on which we depend.